Creating and managing your own models

 bboxes-formattype named output, outputs a character string containing the recognized text.

-We are actively updating and extending our post-processing options and will make a larger set of post-processing options available in 2023.
+We are actively updating and extending our post-processing options.

 After uploading your ONNX model, the model will show up in your list of user generated models in the MODELS tab.
 Here you can manage your models, edit their descriptions, and manage model versioning.